PedroAVJ/fotogenio/README.md

 # TODO

+- Change example photos for user uploads so it makes more sense
 - Make it clearer on the waiting UI that you can leave the page and comeback
 - Don't upload user images, since we only need the zip file
 - Refactor UI